-The Blue Planet Forum is a free environmental lecture series, presented by the Chesapeake Bay Foundation (CBF), National Oceanic & Atmospheric Administration (NOAA), and Old Dominion University (ODU).
+The Blue Planet Forum is a free environmental lecture series.
 Its mission is to educate and engage the public on important environmental issues affecting Hampton Roads and the nation.
+Water, Water Everywhere is presented by the Chesapeake Bay Foundation (CBF), National Oceanic & Atmospheric Administration (NOAA), Old Dominion University (ODU), and the Chrysler Museum of Art.

 The series has been very well received since its inception in 2008, with a typical crowd of 200 people.
 Top notch experts have covered such topics as: climate change and sea level rise, alternate energy initiatives, hurricane predictions and what it will take to truly save the Bay.